 Passwordcolumn to have a 4.1 password hash, consistent with the

 mysql_native_passwordplugin.
 This is the preferred method of fixing the account.

 Alternatively, the DBA can change the plugin to

 mysql_old_passwordto make the plugin match the password hash format, then flush the privileges.
 This is not recommended because the

-mysql_old_passwordplugin and pre-4.1 password hashing are deprecated and support for them will be removed in a future version of MySQL.
+mysql_old_passwordplugin and pre-4.1 password hashing are deprecated; expect support for them to be removed in a future version of MySQL.